MicrosoftDocs/sdk-api/sdk-api-src/content/authif/ne-authif-radius_attribute_type.md

 ### -field ratCertificateThumbprint

+Specifies the certificate thumbprint.
+It is not a standard RADIUS attribute.
+It corresponds to the internal attribute [IAS_ATTRIBUTE_CERTIFICATE_THUMBPRINT](/windows/win32/api/sdoias/ne-sdoias-attributeid).
+This is an extended attribute.

 ## -remarks

 The following attributes are read-only.
 Extension DLLs that implement [RadiusExtensionProcess2](/windows/win32/api/authif/nc-authif-pradius_extension_process_2) cannot add/remove/modify these attributes within a request or response contained in a [RADIUS_EXTENSION_CONTROL_BLOCK](/windows/win32/api/authif/ns-authif-radius_extension_control_block).